klein-apophis11/At-Tayyar-app/README.md

 At-Tayyar is a private, offline desktop app designed to support Muslims who pray from a seated position.
 It provides a simple, guided prayer experience with clear instructions, Jafari prayer structure, and tasbih tracking in a calm, privacy-first interface.

 This project was developed through repeated personal use and iterative improvement.
 The goal was not to build a broad commercial product, but to create a practical and respectful tool for daily prayer support, accessibility, and focused worship.
 I built this app because I struggled with salah as a disabled Muslim, looking for a guide on how to pray in a wheelchair and do so consistently.
 That is the mission of this app, named in honor of Jafar ibn Abi Talib (as).
+To give back to the Ummah, by helping those who struggle with praying in a wheelchair.

 ---